kevinrider/laravel-etrade/README.md

 It walks through OAuth, read-only endpoints, and order flows with warnings before any destructive actions or placing any orders.

-Be careful! `LarvelEtradeDemo` will place live orders if production mode is used!
+**Be careful!** `LarvelEtradeDemo` will place live orders if production mode is used!

 ## Testing

-If you installed the with dev dependency the following will run all tests:
+If you installed with dev dependency the following will run all tests:
 ```bash
 composer test
 ```